mik90/ristretto/README.md

 ------------------------
 ## TODO
-- The data wasn't being deserialized correctly on the Ristretto end
 - Chunk data on the client end
 - Try out TLS/SSL
 - The nnet3 API is made thread-safe by a single mutex at the start, not neat but hopefully it works